nsg-ethz/mini_internet_project/platform/README.md

 sudo apt-get install openvpn
 ```

-## Run the mini-Internet
+## Build the mini-Internet

-Clone this directory in your server, and go in the directory `platform`.
+To build the mini-Internet, first clone this repository in your server, and go in the directory `platform`.
 ```
 cd platform
 ```